-If you didn’t receive your medical school offers, you may be considering UCAS’ Clearing option, so we’ve written a guide to medicine Clearing to prepare you for results day!
-You can use Clearing to find a place at medical school if you didn’t receive your offers, declined the offers you did receive or didn’t get the grades to meet your offers.
+If you didn’t receive your medical school offers, you may be considering a UCAS Clearing option, so we’ve written a guide to medicine Clearing to prepare you for results day!
+You can use clearing to find a place at medical school if you didn’t receive your offers, declined the offers you did receive or didn’t get the grades to meet your offers.

-Read on to find out which medical schools offer Clearing places, how to apply through Clearing – and what to do if you can’t get a place this way.
+Read on to find out which medical schools offer Clearing places, how to apply for medicine through Clearing – and what to do if you can’t get a place this way.

 UCAS Clearing allows medical schools to fill the spaces on their courses – this means they can open these spaces to students who may have the grades required to gain a place but may not have received offers at other universities.